-What is Vroom-Yetton Decision-Making Model?
+What is the Vroom-Yetton Decision-Making Model?

 The model consisted of a complex decision tree with seven circumstances (whose relevance was determined by selecting “yes” or “no”) and five alternative leadership styles.
 Recent work by Vroom and Arthur Jago has resulted in a barrier-free modification of this model.
 The revised model retains the same five different leadership styles but increases the number of contingency variables from five to twelve, with ten of those variables being responded to on a five-point scale.